livewire/livewire/docs/properties.md

 }
 ```

-However, you can add support for `Customer` by implementing the `Wireable` interface and adding a `toLivewire()` and `fromLivewire()` method, which tells Livewire how to turn this property into JSON and back again:
+However, you can solve this by implementing the `Wireable` interface and adding a `toLivewire()` and `fromLivewire()` method to your class.
+These methods tell Livewire how to turn properties of this type into JSON and back again:

 ```php
 use Livewire\Wireable;